Skip to Main Content

 Where Two Culinary Traditions Share a Table

 Harrison Street in Hollywood, Florida operates at a quieter register than the beachfront strips a few blocks east, and the restaurants along it tend to draw locals rather than resort traffic.
-Hoshi & Sushi Thai Cuisine occupies that residential-commercial corridor at 1935 Harrison St, in a part of Hollywood where the dining choices skew practical and neighborhood-facing rather than tourist-driven.
-That context matters, because the combination of Japanese sushi and Thai cooking that defines Hoshi's format is not a novelty act here — it reflects a pattern well established across South Florida, where a single kitchen often serves a community that wants both cuisines without splitting the meal across two restaurants.
+Hoshi & Sushi Thai Cuisine is a Thai & Sushi Fusion restaurant at 1935 Harrison St, Hollywood, FL 33020, with a 4.7 Google rating from 830 reviews and an average price of about $25 per person.
+That context matters, because the combination of Japanese sushi and Thai cooking that defines Hoshi's format is not a novelty act here, it reflects a pattern well established across South Florida, where a single kitchen often serves a community that wants both cuisines without splitting the meal across two restaurants.

 The dual-cuisine format has roots in practical economics and demographic reach.
 Thai-Japanese hybrid restaurants proliferated across suburban South Florida through the 2000s and 2010s, and the format now has its own conventions: sushi rolls running parallel to noodle soups and curries, a drinks menu built for both spice-forward and delicate preparations, and a service rhythm that moves between the two culinary registers without forcing a tonal break.
 Hoshi & Sushi fits inside that tradition, operating in a neighborhood where that kind of kitchen versatility has a clear constituency.